This page may contain affiliate links. Learn More.

 I love finding new ideas for process art and this yarn painting for kids is so much fun!
 Using what you have around the house for art projects is my favorite.
+It’s fun to use paint with kids.

 I admit that I don’t like really messy play and paint is my least favorite art medium.
 I also know it’s good for my kids.
 It’s a great sensory experience.
 Experimenting with art mediums is great for creativity.
 It’s a wonderful way to teach colors.
 Fine motor skills are developed and so much more.